-Fla.
-Department of Education honors six MICMS teachers
+Florida Department of Education recognizes six MICMS teachers as 'Highest Impact Teachers'

 People sometimes say that the impact a teacher has on a student's life can't be measured.
 Well, the Florida Department of Education disagrees; the department uses statewide standardized test scores to determine teachers' impact on their students, and has recently recognized six Marco Island Charter Middle School (MICMS) teachers as "Highest Impact Teachers."

 The department recognized Terese Glasser, Kathy Albanese, Sara Neustadt, Jerra Minning, Doug Lindsay and Jaclyn Lightell as “Highest Impact Teachers,” meaning “(they) have had an impact on student learning that is among the most statistically-significantly positive in the entire state.”

 But Glasser has a less calculated definition of what it means to be a high impact teacher.

 "They serve a diverse student body and do so with excellence," she said.
 "High impact teachers push themselves to learn new and innovative ways to reach students and raise their level of achievement.
 They work hard to support students at all levels and to provide supportive, yet rigorous instruction, for all learners."

 MICMS Principal George Abounader said that he’s proud of his teachers because although teaching at any level is a challenge, teaching middle school students is especially difficult.

 “Teaching middle school-age students in today’s ever changing public education climate requires not only a thorough knowledge of the subject matter being taught and an understanding of the middle school student’s thought processes, but also a high degree of professionalism, passion, and an effective way of engaging the student and motivating them to do their best,” he said.
 “These teachers have demonstrated excellence in all of these best practices.”